Skip to main content

 screenshot / Digital Trends

 Step 3: Within the Paragraph section of the Home tab, click on the Line and paragraph spacing icon.
-(This icon looks like a paragraph with two vertically-oriented arrows to the left of it.
-The arrows should be pointing in opposite directions.)
+The icon looks like a paragraph with two vertically-oriented, opposite-facing arrows to the left of it.

 Selecting 2.0 from the line spacing drop down menu in Microsoft Word.